ablab/spades/docs/hpc.md

   memory consumption of a single node could be comparable to running SPAdes alone on a single node.
-Essentially, while the total assembly time could be reduced by spreading the workload across multiple nodes, the memory consumption normally becomes the same.
+Essentially, while the total assembly time could be reduced by spreading the workload across multiple nodes, the memory consumption normally remains the same.
 * The first node is the main one, combining all the data from worker nodes.
-Usually, it is the master node that consumes more memory, etc., and could benefit from, for example, `high-memory` nodes that are sometimes present on certain clusters.
+Usually, it is the master node, which consumes more memory, etc., and could benefit from, for example, `high-memory` nodes that are sometimes present on certain clusters.
 However, binding nodes in a non-uniform way across different available hardware resources usually requires some arcane settings